ricmmartins/azure-governance-made-simple/guide/subscription.md

 ![landing-zone](../images/landing-zone.png)

-Basically, the landing zone will deal with a set of considerations and recommendations based on some [critical design areas](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/design-guidelines#critical-design-areas).

 The Microsoft [Cloud Adopt Framework](http://aka.ms/caf) describes in details about several topics over the enterprise-scale landing zone architecture, which offers a modular design and not only makes it simple to deploy existing and new applications but also allows organizations to start with a lighter deployment implementation and scale depending on their business needs.

-This architecture considers several design areas:
+Basically, the landing zone will deal with a set of considerations and recommendations based on some design areas:

 * [Enterprise agreement (EA) enrolment and Azure Active Directory tenants](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/enterprise-enrollment-and-azure-ad-tenants/)
 * [Identity and access management](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/identity-and-access-management/)